scil/MtHamlMore/README.md

 Hint
 ----

-these two snippet are same:
+these two snippets are same:
 ```
 @box
     _ this is title